jonpemby/phlash/README.md

 And yes, this method is chainable to other methods of the same collection.
 This makes it so much easier to map collections of objects to properties without having to write a map function to handle it for you.

+## Learn More

+Documentation site is coming soon!

 ## Thanks

 * Nan Pemberton for supporting my dream to become a programmer and for being by my side no matter what!